wdi-sg/css-airbnb-responsive/README.md

 * Use media queries to make the webpage appear like the screenshot on desktop clients.
 * Think about the minimal number of steps you need to achieve this:
   * Which specific CSS declarations need to be changed when viewed on a desktop?
   * What additional HTML elements might you need to add?
+(Sometimes you don't need to add any HTML at all to go from mobile -> desktop)

 ## Deliverable